-Generalized Anxiety Disorder (GAD) - a mental disorder characterized by chronic, excessive worry and fear that seems to have no real cause.
+Generalized Anxiety Disorder (GAD) - Mental disorder characterized by chronic, excessive worry and fear that seems to have no real cause.
 Children or adolescents with generalized anxiety disorder often worry a lot about things such as future events, past behaviors, social acceptance, family matters, their personal abilities, and/or school performance.
+See "Anxiety Disorders" section.

-Group Homes - See Therapeutic Group Homes
+Group Homes - See "Therapeutic Group Homes" definition.

-Halfway Houses - See Therapeutic Group Homes
+Halfway Houses - See "Therapeutic Group Homes" definition.

-Hallucinations - a strong perception of an event or object when no such situation is present; may occur in any of the senses (i.e., visual, auditory, gustatory, olfactory, or tactile).
+Hallucinations - A strong perception of an event or object when no such situation is present; may occur in any of the senses (i.e., visual, auditory, gustatory, olfactory, or tactile).